German cuisine: Bread

 Bread (Brot) is a significant part of German cuisine, with the largest bread diversity in the world.
-Around 3000 types of breads and 1,200 different types of pastries and rolls are produced in about 13,000 bakeries.
+Around 3,000 types of breads and 1,200 different types of pastries and rolls are produced in about 13,000 bakeries.

 Bread is served usually for breakfast (often replaced by bread rolls) and in the evening as (open) sandwiches, but rarely as a side dish for the main meal (popular, for example, with Eintopf or soup).
 The importance of bread in German cuisine is also illustrated by words such as Abendbrot (meaning supper, literally evening bread) and Brotzeit (snack, literally bread time).
 In fact, one of the major complaints of the German expatriates in many parts of the world is their inability to find acceptable local breads.

 Regarding bread, German cuisine is more varied than that of any other culture.
 Bread types range from white wheat bread (Weißbrot) to grey (Graubrot) to black (Schwarzbrot), actually dark brown rye bread.
 Some breads contain both wheat and rye flour (hence Mischbrot, mixed bread), and often also wholemeal and whole seeds such as linseed, sunflower seed, or pumpkin seed (Vollkornbrot).
 Darker, rye-dominated breads, such as Vollkornbrot or Schwarzbrot, are typical of German cuisine.
 Pumpernickel, sweet-tasting bread created by long-time-steaming instead of regular baking, is internationally well known, although not representative of German black bread as a whole.
 Most German breads are made with sourdough.
 Whole grain is also preferred for high fiber.
 Germans use almost all available types of grain for their breads: wheat, rye, barley, spelt, oats, millet, corn and rice.
 Some breads are even made with potato starch flour.
-A lot of breads are Multigrain breads.
+Many breads are multigrain breads.

 Among Germany's most popular breads are spelt (Dinkelbrot), rye (Roggenbrot), rye-wheat (Roggenmischbrot), wheat-rye (Weizenmischbrot), wheat (Weißbrot), toast (Toastbrot), whole-grain (Vollkornbrot), wheat-rye-oats with sesame or linseed (Mehrkornbrot), sunflower seeds in dark rye bread (Sonnenblumenkernbrot), pumpkin seeds in dark rye bread (Kürbiskernbrot), potato bread (Kartoffelbrot) and roasted onions in light wheat-rye bread (Zwiebelbrot).